drts01/notes/stackedit/edu/Python - Viv.md

 A tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs (code smells).
 ##### Why
 * > "checks are really useful" --https://flakehell.readthedocs.io/plugins.html?highlight=pylint#plugins
-* > less radical [than  and more classic in its rules.
+* > "less radical [than `wemake-python-styleguide`] and more classic in its rules" --https://wemake-python-stylegui.de/en/latest/pages/usage/integrations/pylint.html

 #### Formatter
 #### What